canmet-energy/btap_batch/README.md

 2. Change ':compute_environment' to aws_batch (note that ':compute_environment' is in example.yml analysis file in the 'example' folder).
 3. Update your AWS credentials to ensure it is up to date through your AWS Account -> btap-dev -> Command line and programmatic Access.
 Copy the Text in 'Option 2'.
 4. Use your updated AWS credentials in '.aws/credentials' file in your user folder.
-*Note*: If you have not previously installed AWS CLI on Windows, install the AWS CLI version 2 on Windows (https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html\).
-Navigate to '.aws' folder in your user folder using windows powershell.
+*Note*:  Navigate to '.aws' folder in your user folder using windows powershell.
 Run the command: ```$ aws configure```.
 Set the default region name to ca-central-1, and output format to json.
 Then, open the generated credentials file in '.aws' folder in your user folder.
 Use your updated AWS credentials in the credentials file.
 Replace the first line that looks something like this [834599497928_PowerUser] to [default] and save the file.
 5. Run the example.py file from the root of the btap_batch project folder.
 On Windows you will need to set the PYTHONPATH to that folder.
 Please ensure that the btap_batch environment is active.
 ```